Dromader2137/oxide-engine/README.md

-# simple-engine-rs
+# Oxide engine
-Simple rust game engine
+This project is a game engine focused on providing easy workflow for creating galaxy scale environments.